IMPORTANT: This page provides password protected access to members' information.

-Leyburn bowling club is established
+Leyburn bowling club established 1920

 The club was established in 1920 when a group of 6 local businessmen, acting as trustees for the club, purchased land for the sum of £70 to create a bowling green.

 They hacked through the rock, without the aid of modern machinery.
 Through sheer hard work and determination the bowling green was created.
 At that time they had a basic hut with no toilet facilities.

 Circa 1922 - J. Oates, Three contractors, Geo, Spence, John Campbell, H.E.
 Brook.
 Dog-Campbell's "Rex"